Company Formation in The Bahamas

 How To Form a Bahamian Company

-To complete the formation of a limited company or corporation in the Bahamas, there are a few required steps you need to complete.
+To complete the formation of a corporation or LLC in the Bahamas, call one of our representatives.
+Here are a few required steps that we will complete together.

 - First, make sure you think up a unique name for your company.
 If the name is available, your agent fills out the appropriate documents so that you obtain the name of your choosing.

 - Next, you provide the appropriate due diligence as required, at the time, by Bahamian law.
 Because the Bahamas monitors money laundering carefully, those forming corporations here need to provide both a financial and character reference as well as notarized copy of his or her passport.
 Furthermore, you will provide an original utility bill as proof of current address.
 These documents are not publicly recorded.

 - Next, your agent prepares and notarizes the appropriate documents that are required to file your incorporation.
 In the Bahamas, including your corporate articles.
 Your agent’s job is to ensure the documentation is completed both ethically and legally.